Facts and Figures

-Since June 2014, research in Matheon
+Since June 2014, research at Matheon

-is supported by the Einstein Foundation Berlin via the Einstein Center for Mathematics Berlin
+has been supported by the Einstein Foundation Berlin via the Einstein Center for Mathematics Berlin

 ECMath with annually 2,5 Mio.
 Euro.
 Further funding is generated via industrial projects and other third party funding.

-had been founded in 2002 as DFG-Research Center.
+was founded in 2002 as DFG-Research Center.
 The German Research Foundation (DFG) sponsored it over the maximum period of

 twelve years with an annual budget of around 5-6 million Euro.